Welcome.

 Worship services are every Sunday at 11 a.m. with Rev. Kristin Hutson presiding.
 The Sacrament of Communion or Eucharist is celebrated on the first Sunday of each month.
 Click to view live stream on Zoom.

-Sunday, December 7.
-Second Sunday of Advent Liturgy of the Word at 11 a.m. with Pastor Kristin.
+Sunday, April 26.
+Fourth Sunday of Easter.
+Liturgy of the Word at 11 a.m. with Rev. Kristin Hutson

-Sunday, December 14.
-Third Sunday of Advent Liturgy of the Word at 11 a.m. with Pastor Kristin.
+Sunday, May 3.
+Fifth Sunday of Easter.
+Liturgy of the Word at 11 a.m. with Rev. Kristin Hutson

-Sunday, December 21.
-Fourth Sunday of Advent Liturgy of the Word at 11 a.m. with Pastor Kristin.
+Sunday, May 10.
+Sixth Sunday of Easter.
+Liturgy of the Word at 11 a.m. with Rev. Kristin Hutson

-Sunday, February 1.
-Liturgy of the Word and Sacrament at 11 a.m.
+Sunday, May 24.
+Pentecost.
+Liturgy of the Word at 11 a.m. with Rev. Kristin Hutson

 From the Clerk’s Desk